Deserlo/S3T6TM2/DesignDocument.md

 ## Product Reviews

 We have looked into two applications for research purposes: Timely and GetHarvest.
-The Timely application is a simple application that helps track time, profit, and efficiency.
-They also have implemented an idea of time as budget for each project, which gave us the idea of adding budget to TM.
+The **Timely** application is a simple application that helps track time, profit, and efficiency.
+It is easy to use and implements a modern user unterface.
+Timely is built with obsession with time in mind and promises users to find the "25th hour", meaning that it would deliver increased time efficiency to the user.
+A very neat feature Timely offers is a stopwatch that a user can click to start logging time, it doesn't get more user-friendly than that.
+Timely also have implemented an idea of time as budget for each project, which gave us the idea of adding budget to TM.
-GetHarvest is a more complex application, that not only track time, but also estimate how much time a future project may take.
-Although this is an interesting and useful feature, it is out of the scope of our project.
+**GetHarvest** started out with a simple focus on time tracking in 2006, Harvest has grown considerably over the last decade and now encompasses invoicing and project management.
+Even after expanding into the invoicing world, the software is still focused on time and team management and has over 50,000 users.
+It is easy to use and provides deeper integration than Timely.
+Some of the features also include downloadable Summary spreadheets and future project time estimation.

-Ideas of ours influenced by Timely
+**Ideas of ours influenced by Timely:**
 * Beautiful Spreadsheets
 * A budget variable instead of size
 * Organizing tasks through multiple projects

-Ideas of ours influenced by GetHarvest
+**Ideas of ours influenced by GetHarvest:**
 * Easy to use pause buttons.
 * Spreadsheets that show time